James Freeman Clarke: Biography

 For the Western Messenger, Clarke requested written contributions from Margaret Fuller.
 Clarke published Fuller's first literary review—criticisms of recent biographies on George Crabbe and Hannah More.

 She later became the first full-time book reviewer in journalism working for Horace Greeley's New York Tribune.
 After Fuller's death in 1850, Clarke worked with William Henry Channing and Emerson as editors of The Memoirs of Margaret Fuller Ossoli, published in February 1852.
 The trio censored or reworded many of Fuller's letters; they believed the public interest in Fuller would be temporary and that she would not survive as a historical figure.
 Nevertheless, for a time, the book was the best-selling biography of the decade and went through thirteen editions before the end of the century.

 In 1855, Clarke purchased the former site of Brook Farm, intending to start a new Utopian community there.
-This never came to pass, instead the land was offered to President Abraham Lincoln during the American Civil War; the Second Massachusetts Regiment used it for training and named it "Camp Andrew".
+The revived community never came to pass, instead, the land was offered to President Abraham Lincoln during the American Civil War; the 2nd Massachusetts Infantry Regiment used it for training and named it "Camp Andrew".

 In November 1861, Clarke was in Washington, D.C., with Samuel Gridley Howe and Julia Ward Howe.
 After hearing the song "John Brown's Body", he suggested that Mrs. Howe write new lyrics; the result was "Battle Hymn of the Republic".

 The people of Boston held a public celebration honoring Italian unification on February 23, 1871, featuring Edwin Percy Whipple as a speaker and a poem by Clarke titled "A Hymn for the Celebration of Italian Unity" based on the "Battle Hymn of the Republic".
 In 1874, he was elected as a member of the American Philosophical Society.

 A portrait of Clarke painted by Edwin Tryon Billings hangs in the Boston Public Library.